johannacarlberg/jira/README.md

 ## TO CONNECT TO A RUNNING JIRA SERVER, DO:
 ## - curl -u admin:admin http://localhost:8080/jira/rest/api/2/issue/MKY-1
-## THIS WILL GIVE A 401 UNATHORIZED, SORT OUT AUTHENTICATION
+## THIS WILL GIVE A 401 UNAUTHORIZED, SORT OUT AUTHENTICATION